muhannad-ibrahim/CodeSA_app/README.md

 ### Backend Development
 - The backend uses Django REST Framework for API development
-- PDF processing is handled by PDFtk for efficient compression
+- PDF processing is handled asynchronously using Celery
+- Redis is used as the message broker for Celery
+- On Windows, Celery uses the solo pool for better stability
 - Task status is tracked in the database
 - Media files are stored in the `media` directory